 At the conference, we will train student leaders from 10-15 universities and equip them with the skills to start Peer Mental Health Advocate programs & LETS Chapters at their own schools.
 Part of the conference will also be dedicated to a “hack-a-thon” for mental illness & disability-related issues, in which students, administrators, and providers will team up to create action plans for bettering on & off-campus mental health supports.

 - Project LETS chapters launching their PMHA programs this Fall

-- University students with lived experience looking to get involved
+- University student organizers with lived experience looking to get involved

 - Administrators working to make changes on campus that center the needs and experiences of neurodivergent students.